Laura Siegle Bio

 Laura Siegle is admitted to the bars of the states of Pennsylvania and New Jersey and she is admitted to the U.S. District Court for the Eastern District of Pennsylvania.

 Litigation of complex civil cases involving serious personal injury, professional negligence-medical malpractice and legal malpractice, wrongful death, pharmaceuticals, dietary supplements, torts, employment claims, and post-employment non-compete and restrictive covenant cases.
-Additionally, due to Laura’s extensive experience in the criminal justice system, Laura participates in our white collar criminal defense team and handles criminal appeals and civil rights cases involving police shootings and denial of medical care to inmates and prisoners.
+Additionally, due to Laura’s extensive experience in the criminal justice system, Laura participates in our white collar criminal defense team and handles criminal appeals and civil rights cases involving denial of medical care to inmates and prisoners.